-- 1. Participant has controlled ANIU and is maintained on oral prednisolone ≤5.0mg/day at the time of screening; - 2.
-Participant has systemic disease (whether associated with ANIU or not) that is being treated with steroids and requires >5mg/day oral prednisolone. - 3.
-Participant has untreated or active tuberculosis: - 4.
-Participant has severe infection, sepsis or opportunistic infection; - 5.
-Participant has uncontrolled glaucoma: - 6.
-Participant has multiple sclerosis; - 7.
-Participant is HIV positive; - 8.
-Participant has hepatitis B or hepatitis C;

-- 9. Participant has syphilis; - 10.
-Participant has Lyme disease; - 11.
-Participant has Behcet's disease; - 12.
-Participant has toxoplasmosis chorioretinitis - 13.
-Participant has heart failure (NYHA III/IV); - 14.
-Participant has been diagnosed with cancer <5 years ago; - 15.
-Participant is undergoing monitoring for recurrence of cancer / tumour growth where their oncologist has concern that a TNFalpha inhibitor would be contraindicated; - 16.
-Participant is taking another biologic drug; - 17.
-Participant has taken an anti-TNF drug within the previous 90 days (anakinra and abatacept are contraindicated): - 18.
-Participant has had an Iluvien[®] implant within the previous 18 months and has controlled ANIU, or has had an Iluvien[®] implant within the previous 12 weeks regardless of whether ANIU is active or controlled: - 19.
-Participant has had an Ozurdex[®] implant, or an intravitreal steroid injection, or periocular steroid within the previous 12 weeks regardless of whether ANIU is active or controlled; - 20.
-Participant is pregnant; - 21.
-Participant has a known allergy or hypersensitivity to adalimumab or any of its excipients (refer to summary of product characteristics (SmPC) for list of excipients; Appendix 1 section 6.1); - 22.
-Participant is taking part in another interventional study; - 23.
-Participant has an epiretinal membrane likely to prevent an eye meeting response criterion at 16 weeks of central macular thickness <320um.
+- 1. Participant has controlled ANIU and is maintained on CS ≤5.0mg/day at the time of screening; - 2.
+Participant has untreated or active tuberculosis; - 3.
+Participant has severe infection, sepsis or opportunistic infection; - 4.
+Participant has uncontrolled glaucoma; - 5.
+Participant has multiple sclerosis; - 6.
+Participant is HIV positive; - 7.
+Participant has hepatitis B or hepatitis C: - 8.
+Participant has syphilis; - 9.
+Participant has Lyme disease; - 10.
+Participant has Behcet's disease; - 11.
+Participant has heart failure (NYHA III/IV); - 12.
+Participant has been diagnosed with cancer <5 years ago; - 13.
+Participant is undergoing monitoring for recurrence of cancer / tumour growth where their oncologist has concern that a TNFalpha inhibitor would be contraindicated; - 14.
+Participant is taking another biologic drug; - 15.
+Participant has taken an anti-TNF drug within the previous 90 days (anakinra and abatacept are contraindicated); - 16.
+Participant has an ocular CS implant within the previous 12 months or an intravitreal steroid injection within the previous 3 months; - 17.
+Participant is pregnant; - 18.
+Participant has a known allergy or hypersensitivity to adalimumab or any of its excipients (refer to summary of product characteristics (SmPC) for list of excipients; Appendix 1 section 6.1); - 19.
+Participant is taking part in another interventional study.